-Republic of Mauritius Total Area: 2 040 sq km Coastline: 177 km Population: 1 331 155 (July 2014 est.) GDP: USD 20.95 billion (2013 est.) The cost of importing fossil fuels for energy generation in Mauritius is significant.
-Renewable energy (RE) sources are not yet widely used and energy consumption in buildings and industry is often inefficient.
+Republic of Mauritius Area: 2 040 sq km Coastline: 177 km

+Population: 1 331 155 (July 2014 est.) GDP: USD 20.95 billion (2013 est.) The cost of importing fossil fuels for energy generation in Mauritius is significant.
+Renewable energy sources are not yet widely used and energy consumption in buildings and industry is often inefficient.
 The building sector alone accounts for about 78 % of total national carbon emissions.
-Efforts to promote RE and energy efficiency (EE) through a market approach are under way.
-To date, significant measures have been taken to reduce barriers to the adoption of rooftop photovoltaic (PV) systems and improve EE in residential and commercial buildings.
+Efforts to promote renewable energy and energy efficiency through a market approach are under way.
+To date, significant measures have been taken to reduce barriers to the adoption of rooftop photovoltaic (PV) systems and improve energy efficiency in residential and commercial buildings.
 A similar approach is being pursued within the country's industrial sector.
-This project aims to sustainably transform and decarbonize Mauritius' energy future via a suite of policies and incentives in the areas of RE and EE.
+This project aims to sustainably transform and decarbonise Mauritius' energy future via a suite of policies and incentives in the areas of renewable energy and energy efficiency.

-Scale: 3.8 MW installed capacity & cost saving in industry sector of USD 3 million/annum
+Scale: 3.8 MW installed capacity